vineet-op/vineet-op/README.md

 </p>

 Hey there! 👋
-I’m a CSE grad with 1+ year of experience in frontend development, and I can handle the fullstack grind too!
+I’m a CSE grad experienced in frontend development, and I can handle the fullstack grind too!
 I love tinkering between design and code, crafting sleek UIs, and building apps that just work.

 ⚡ Fun fact: I binge-watch Anime 🏯 and play football ⚽ when I’m not coding.
 Let’s create something awesome together! 🚀